DaSenf1860/ms-fabric-sdk-core/README.md

 # Python SDK for Microsoft Fabric

 This is a Python SDK for Microsoft Fabric.
 It is a wrapper around the REST APIs (v1) of Fabric*.
-It supports all Fabric REST APIs as well as Azure Resource Management APIs for Fabric (as of March 06, 2025).
+It supports all Fabric REST APIs as well as Azure Resource Management APIs for Fabric (as of May 19, 2025).

 ![Python hugging a F](assets/fabricpythontransparent.png)